BL-cheenu/portfolio-alerts/README.md

 - Upload portfolio via Excel or add stocks one by one via UI form
 - Validate stocks against NSE master list
 - View live portfolio valuation with profit/loss
-- Update or delete portfolio stocks
+- Manage portfolio — update quantity/price, delete one or all stocks
-- Set price alerts for stocks
+- Set upper and lower % threshold alerts for stocks
 - Monitor portfolio performance in real time

 ---